Yeachan-Heo/Certis/README.md

 - Certis is specialized in Backtesting Algorithm which trades Crypto / Crypto Futures, Perpetual Swaps

 # Read The Docs
-- Start by reading a docs of certis.
+- Start by reading a docs of certis or look into examples folder.
+Thanks!